Loading...

 Comprehensive naming convention guide for TypeScript and Angular applications.
 Covers casing rules (camelCase, PascalCase, UPPER_CASE), prefix conventions (I for interfaces, _ for private, T for generics), boolean naming, the S-I-D principle (Short, Intuitive, Descriptive), context duplication, and structured naming patterns (P/HC/LC for variables, A/HC/LC for functions).
 Use when writing, reviewing, or refactoring TypeScript code.
 Triggers on tasks involving naming, variables, functions, interfaces, or code style.

-TypeScript expert for type system, generics, utility types, and strict mode patterns
+TypeScript 5.x development with type system, generics, utility types, and strict mode patterns.
+Use when writing TypeScript code or adding types to JavaScript projects.